DETAILED ACTION

 A method for data processing, comprising/ apparatus for data processing, comprising: a processor; memory coupled with the processor; and instructions stored in the memory and executable by the processor to cause the apparatus to/ A non-transitory computer-readable medium storing code for data processing, the code comprising instructions executable by a processor;

-generating, using a set of cluster models and based at least in part on a seed segment and a corpus of entity data, a set of candidate segments,
+generating, using the set of cluster models and based at least in part on a seed segment, a corpus of entity data, a set of candidate segments, and transforming the set of features into one or more feature types, a set of candidate segments,

 wherein a candidate segment of the set of candidate segments includes a plurality of entities associated with the corpus of entity data; and

-wherein the set of cluster models includes at least two cluster models of different machine learning model types that each generate a respective candidate segment of the set of candidate segments, wherein the different machine learning model types include at least one of a classification model, a locality-sensitive hashing model, or a user-to-user similarity model, and wherein each cluster model of the at least two cluster models is associated with a different feature type and processes a different respective subset of features of a set of features corresponding to each entity associated with the corpus of entity data;
+wherein the set of cluster models includes at least two cluster models of different machine learning model types (recited at a high level of generality) that each generate a respective candidate segment of the set of candidate segments, wherein the different machine learning model types include at least one of a classification model, a locality-sensitive hashing model, or a user-to-user similarity model, and wherein each cluster model of the at least two cluster models is associated with a different feature type of the one or more feature types and processes a different respective subset of features of a set of features corresponding to each entity associated with the corpus of entity data;

 generating, based at least in part on the different respective subsets of features associated with entities of each candidate segment and the set of features associated with entities of the seed segment, a set of candidate segment fingerprints and a seed segment fingerprint, a segment fingerprint indicative of a distribution of the entities within a segment based at least in part on similarities between features associated with the entities within the segment;